web2solutions/dhxMVP/README.md

 There is no problem with the paradigm where you create your own components, it can be great for small applications or when you have sufficient time to start from the scratch to create components mature like the components which already exists in frameworks for Enterprise applications.

-Frameworks like Angular, React an others, render `views` by using `predefined` or `static` plain HTML templates.
+Frameworks like Angular, React an others, render `views` by using `predefined` or `declarative` plain HTML templates.

 Frameworks like DHTMLX provides `built in` components where you can consume it APIs.
-The HTML, by itself, is generated on the fly when when the code which call the components is executed.
+The HTML, by itself, is generated in runtime when the code which call the components is executed.

 Frameworks for Enterprise Applications keep the developer focus on the business logic, avoiding time wasting to create HTML and css code.

 You may be wondering: "What about concepts like `reaction` and data binding?"

 Don't worry.
-Take a deep look into DHTMLX documentation and you will see those concepts are nothing new.
+Take a deep look into [DHTMLX documentation](http://docs.dhtmlx.com/datastore__index.html) and you will see those concepts are nothing new.

-Framerworks for Enterprise Javascript Applications are the first citizens from the `Javascript Development World`.
+Framerworks for Enterprise Javascript Applications are the first citizens of the `Javascript Development World`.

-There is nothing you can not do with those frameworks, certainly they may not be the best choice for a small POC or application, but they are the best choice in several scenarios which I will not discuss here.
+There is nothing you `can not do` with those frameworks, certainly they may not be the best choice for a small POC or small application, but they are the best choice in several scenarios which I will not discuss here.

 As DHTMLX offers rich components through simple interfaces (API) with a great docs, it may be a right choice for small application too.
 Not only for Enterprise applications.

 Although, generally, a Enterprise application has it code increasing on it lifetime, resulting in a big codebase.
 In this scenario, you may see a lack in DHTMLX that is it does not encourage any pattern for development.
-Requiring from the developer to create it own application design and structure.
+Requiring from the developers to create their own application foundation.

 Another common problems are:

-- Giant Javascript modules/classes which are harder to maintain and get new people envolved on it development
+- Giant Javascript modules/classes

+    Are harder to maintain and get new people envolved on it development

-- `Load the whole app in just one file`, encouraged in top most several modern frameworks may not work for Enterprise applications, where you may have ` 2, 3, 4, 5 or even more` MB loading at the same time before application starts.
+- `Load the whole app in just one file` methodology

+    Encouraged in top most several modern frameworks may not work for Enterprise applications, where you may have ` 2, 3, 4, 5 or even more` MB loading at the same time before application starts.

-The dhxMVP boilerplate solves the problems by using `dhx.ui.mvp`, a MV* framework built on top of [dhx framework](https://github.com/web2solutions/dhx).
+The dhxMVP boilerplate solves all those problems by using `dhx.ui.mvp`, a MVP framework

-`dhx.ui.mvp` let you to declare your routes and it will call it properly `presenter` and `view`, automatically creating references to the model on each view and presenter.
+`dhx.ui.mvp` let you to declare your routes and it will call it proper `presenter` and `view` associated to it, automatically creating references to the model on each view and presenter.

 For each route, you declare (will use route as file name if not declared) a `view` and a `presenter`, but not least, you may also to attach any javascript file to the view scope.

-On the view, you basically you declare DHTMLX component settings and it calls.
+In the view, you basically declare DHTMLX component settings and it calls.

-On the presenter, you orchestrate your view, meanwhile you may implement and provide any required helper method.
+In the presenter, you orchestrate your view, meanwhile you may implement and provide any required helper method.

-Both view and presenter have reference to the application model, although it would be great to implement model tasks over the presenter and let the view to be the simple as possible.

-For now, the model is framework agnostic, you may develop it using Backbone for a faster approach, or to use PouchDB, db for example, which would to require a less abstracted model code.
-Anyway, the model is just a Javascript Module or Object Literal called `model`.
+Models are `decoupled`, `completely independent` and `framework agnostic` Javascript Objects.
+Models are bound to the dhxMVP application through a `Engine\Data Driver`.

+`Engines` or `Data Drivers`, are JavaScript Modules which defines certain logic of how about data is accessed, manipuled and stored.

 To solve the problems regarding loading performance, `dhx.ui.mvp` implements a `on demand loading` model for loading your javascript views and presenters, let the end user to load it on their browsers only when they really need that file on their cache.